-The TMRS Board of Trustees has been working with the actuarial firm of Gabriel, Roeder, Smith & Company (GRS) since June 2008, and GRS completed its tenth actuarial valuation for the System for the fiscal year ended December 31, 2017.
+The TMRS Board of Trustees has been working with the actuarial firm of GRS Retirement Consulting (GRS) since June 2008, and GRS completed its eleventh actuarial valuation for the System for the fiscal year ended December 31, 2018.
 As certified by GRS, the calculations for funding are prepared in accordance with Actuarial Standards of Practice, GASB principles, and state law.

 Each city has its own retirement program within the options offered by the plan.
 Each city's plan objective is to accumulate sufficient assets to pay benefits when they become due and to finance its long-term benefits through a contribution rate that is annually determined by the consulting actuary.
+During 2018, TMRS' internal actuarial staff spent much of the year communicating with cities on methods cities can use to reduce the volatility of their contribution rates.

-A member city's retirement contribution rate consists of the normal cost contribution rate and the prior service contribution rate, both of which are calculated to be a level percent of payroll from year to year.
+A member city's retirement contribution rate consists of the normal cost contribution rate and the prior service contribution rate, both of which are calculated to be a level percentage of payroll from year to year.
 The normal cost contribution rate finances the portion of an active member's projected benefit allocated to the year immediately following the valuation date; the prior service contribution rate amortizes the unfunded (overfunded) actuarial liability (asset) over the applicable period for that city.
-Both the normal cost and prior service contribution rates include recognition of the projected impact of annually repeating benefits if adopted by a city - such as Updated Service Credit (USC) and COLAs - as well as future increases in salary.
+Both the normal cost and prior service contribution rates include recognition of the projected impact of annually repeating benefits if adopted by a city - such as Updated Service Credit (USC) and Cost of Living Adjustments (COLAs) - as well as future increases in salary.

 Conservative features of TMRS' plan include the 6.75% investment return assumption, and that each city's unfunded liability is amortized over a closed period of 25 or 30 years.
-As of December 31, 2017, TMRS as a whole was 87.4% funded, an increase from 86.3% at December 31, 2016.
-Historical information relating to progress in meeting the actuarial funding objective is presented in the Schedule of Funding Progress, included in the Actuarial Section of this CAFR.
-TMRS has adopted an Actuarial Funding Policy, which is posted on the TMRS website.
+As of December 31, 2018, TMRS as a whole was 87.1% funded, a slight decrease from 87.4% at December 31, 2017.
+Historical information relating to progress in meeting the actuarial funding objective is presented in the Summary of Actuarial Liabilities and Funding Progress, included in the Actuarial Section of this CAFR.
+TMRS' Actuarial Funding Policy, is posted on the TMRS website.